 Many daycares have spring-loaded swinging doors either with or without doorknobs.
 These doors are very heavy, and small children are generally unable to stop them from closing.
 Kids can be severely injured and even lose fingers when they put their small hands on the hinges or on the opposite side of the door where the doorknob would be.
-When doors that do not stay open on their own are used at daycares, it can be hazardous for children.

 There is an easy solution to this dangerous situation.
 Numerous manufacturers make door finger pinch guards that daycares can install on the hinged side of the door.
 These safety devices can completely eliminate the chance of a hinge-trapping accident.
 The small plastic casing is easy to install and is placed around both sides of the door, blocking contact with the open hinge.
 These stoppers can also prevent the door from closing unexpectedly.

-In addition to adding pinch guards, daycares can paint or tape the area where the door swings to provide a visual reminder for everyone to stay out of the patch of a swinging door.
+In addition to adding pinch guards, daycares can paint or tape the area where the door swings to provide a visual reminder for everyone to stay out of the way of a swinging door.

-Symptoms of a Finger-Trapping Injury
+Signs of a Finger-Trapping Injury from Daycare

 A finger-trapping incident that occurs because of a heavy door slamming shut can cause painful injuries.
 Some of the most common symptoms include the following: